jester-sys/securepay-Task-1/README.md

  APK & Run Instructions

+    APK & Build Instructions

     Clone the repo

     Open in Android Studio

-    Build APK or Run on Emulator
+    Sync Gradle & Run on Emulator or Device

-    Test using dummy credentials provided by the backend team
+    Test with dummy credentials provided by backend

+    Login once and biometric will handle future access